EspacioTeam/write-ups/2016/Amazing.md

 >
 > **nc amazing.2016.volgactf.ru 45678**

+***Scouting phase***
-I used BFS to find all reachable hidden places (#) for scouting and again BFS to find path from current position to the end position.
+Use BFS to find all reachable hidden cells from current position.
+Add them to the stack.
+Repeat until stack is not empty or until there are no hidden cells on the map.

+***Solving phase***
+When we scouted all maze, use BFS to find the path to the very right/bottom cell.
+Then, make move to the right.

+***Repeat until you get flag***

 ```
 from pprint import pprint